oykuaslan/miRCoopWebApp/docs/source/webapp/cancer_spec_analys.rst

   :width: 700
   :alt: Alternative text

   Figure 3.
-Triplets are filtered with mRNA.
+Triplets in BRCA are filtered with mRNA.

 One of the filtering applied in algorithm step 2 was to group patients according to the expression level of the miRNA pair, measuring the difference as log fold change, and continuing with those above a certain threshold.
 Here, the two patient groups are compared by the level of miRNA pair.
 We expect the mRNA levels of these two groups(both miRNAs upregulated - both miRNAs downregulated) to be significantly different from each other.
 The difference between these groups can be observed with a boxplot from 'miRNA-mRNA Expressions' column.